German submarine U-62 (1939): Third patrol

 The boat was attacked by an unidentified submarine on 24 May 1940, but U-62 evaded the torpedoes.
 She went on to sink the destroyer off the Kwinte Buoy northwest of Ostend in Belgium on 29 May.
 The British warship had been employed on Operation Dynamo, the evacuation of the British Expeditionary Force (BEF).
 As a result, many of the dead included soldiers.

 Fourth and fifth patrols

 Her fourth foray was through the gap between the Faroe and Shetland Islands as far as Northern Ireland, but finished in Bergen in Norway on 7 July 1940.

-U-62s final patrol was marked by the sinking of the Pearlmoor 62 nmi on 19 July 1940 west of Malin Head, (the most northerly point on the Irish mainland).
-Disaster almost struck on the return leg to Bergen when she was attacked by the British submarine on the 29th.
+U-62s final patrol was marked by the sinking of the Pearlmoor 62 nmi west of Malin Head, the most northerly point on the Irish mainland, on 19 July 1940.
+Disaster almost struck on the return leg to Bergen when she was attacked by the British submarine on 29 July.
 She avoided the attack and entered Bergen with just 27 minutes of battery life remaining.